Sends a message, using one or more existing conversations.

 The conversation handles supplied to the ON CONVERSATION clause comes from one of three sources:

-When sending a message that is not in response to a message received from another service, use the conversation handle returned from the BEGIN DIALOG statement that created the conversation.
+When a sent message isn't in response to a message received from another service, use the conversation handle that returns from the BEGIN DIALOG statement that created the conversation.

-When sending a message that is a response to a message previously received from another service, use the conversation handle returned by the RECEIVE statement that returned the original message.
+When a sent message is a response to a message previously received from another service, use the conversation handle returned by the RECEIVE statement that returned the original message.

-In many cases the code that contains the SEND statement is separate from the code that contains either the BEGIN DIALOG or RECEIVE statements supplying conversation handle.
-In these cases, the conversation handle must be one of the data items in the state information passed to the code that contains the SEND statement.
+The code that contains the SEND statement is sometimes separate from the code that contains either the BEGIN DIALOG or RECEIVE statements supplying conversation handle.
+In these cases, the conversation handle must be one of the data items in the state information that is passed to the code containing the SEND statement.

 Messages that are sent to services in other instances of the SQL Server Database Engine are stored in a transmission queue in the current database until they can be transmitted to the service queues in the remote instances.
 Messages sent to services in the same instance of the Database Engine are put directly into the queues associated with these services.
-If a condition prevents a local message from being put directly in the target service queue, it can be stored in the transmission queue until the condition is resolved.
-Examples of when this occurs include some types of errors or the target service queue being inactive.
+If a condition prevents a local message from going directly into the target service queue, the transmission queue can store it until the condition resolves.
+Examples of these occurrences include some types of errors or the target service queue being inactive.
 You can use the sys.transmission_queue system view to see the messages in the transmission queue.

-SEND is an atomic statement, that is, if a SEND statement sending a message on multiple conversations fails, e.g. because a conversation is in an errored state, no messages will be stored in the transmission queue or put in any target service queue.
+SEND is an atomic statement.
+If a SEND statement sends a message on multiple conversations and fails, such as when a conversation is in an errored state, no messages get stored in the transmission queue or put in any target service queue.

 Service Broker optimizes the storage and transmission of messages that are sent on multiple conversations in the same SEND statement.